George Williams (philanthropist)

 Sir George Williams (11 October 1821 – 6 November 1905) was an English philanthropist, businessman and founder of the Young Men's Christian Association (YMCA).
 The oldest and largest youth charity in the world, its aim is to support young people to belong, contribute and thrive in their communities.

 Williams was knighted by Queen Victoria in her 1894 Birthday Honours.
 He died in 1905 and is buried in St Paul's Cathedral.

-He is the great-great-great-grandfather of former British Prime Minister Boris Johnson.
+He is a great-great-great-grandfather of Boris Johnson.

 Early life and education

 Williams was born on a farm in Dulverton, Somerset, England, as the youngest of seven surviving sons of Amos Williams and Elizabeth Vickery.
 He was baptised into the Church of England.
 He came from several generations of farmers in Somerset, and attended Gloyn's in Tiverton, Devon until he was age 13, when he began working on his family farm.
 As a young man, he described himself as a "careless, thoughtless, godless, swearing young fellow".
 For unknown reasons, his family sent him to Bridgwater to be an apprentice at Henry William Holmes' draper shop.
 In 1837, Williams converted from Anglicanism to Congregationalism.
 He went to the Zion Congregational Church and became an involved member.